darth-c0d3r/gre-words/README.md

 + protract			: prolong ; extend
 + furtive				: secretive ; surreptitious
 + chimera				: illusion
-+ derelict			: in a poor condition because of ignorance and misuse
++ derelict			: in a poor condition because of ignorance and misuse ; negligent in duties
 + delectable			: delicious
 + innate 				: inborn ; natural
 + impetus 			: momentum of a body